zhongbusishaonianyou/DR-REMOVER/README.md

 ## Description of Preprocessed Rosbag Files

-- Note that each label of the point is assigned in `intensity`.
-After point cloud drop sampling, there are a few points with inaccurate labels in the map.
+- Note that each label of the point is assigned in `intensity`.After point cloud drop sampling, there are a few points with inaccurate labels in the map.The semanticPOSS dataset does not label the motion state of the object, so it is only used for qualitative evaluation experiments.

 - SemanticKITTI dataset
 ```